-Click Continue to have R2-Learn automatically fix issues with your target variable, or:
+Doing nothing to have R2-Learn automatically fix issues with your target variable, or manually fix it by:

 Click Fix it to modify how R2-Learn fixes issues in your target variable.
 See Appendix: Data Quality Fixes for a list of common fixes available.